JonathanWilbur/mueller-report/volume1.md

 [^71]: Josephine Lukito & Chris Wells, Most Major outlets Have Used Russian Tweets as sources for partisan opinion: Study, Columbia journalism Review (Mar.
 8, 2018); see also Twitter Steps Up to explain #NewYorkValues to Ted Cruz, Washington Post (Jan.
 15, 2016) (citing IRA tweet); People Are slamming the CIA/or claiming Russia Tried to Help Donald Trump, U.S. News & World Report (Dec.
 12, 2016).
 [^72]: `@Mcfaul` 4/30/16 Tweet (responding to tweet by `@Jenn_Abrams`).
 [^73]: `@RogerJStoneJr` 5/30/16 Tweet (retweeting `@Pamela_Moore13`) ; `@RogerJStoneJr` 4/26/16 Tweet (same).
-[^74]: `@seanhannity` 6/21/17 Tweet (retweeting `@Pamela_ Moore13`).
+[^74]: `@seanhannity` 6/21/17 Tweet (retweeting `@Pamela_Moore13`).
 [^75]: `@mflynnJR` 6/22/17 Tweet ("RT `@Jenn_Abrams`: This is what happens when you add the voice over of an old documentary about mental illness onto video of SJWs... ").
 [^76]: A botnet refers to a network of private computers or accounts controlled as a group to send specific automated messages.
 On the Twitter network, botnets can be used to promote and republish ("retweet") specific tweets or hashtags in order for them to gain larger audiences.
 [^77]: **\[ REDACTED: Harm to Ongoing Matter \]**
 [^78]: **\[ REDACTED: Harm to Ongoing Matter \]**
 [^79]: Eli Rosenberg, Twitter to Tell 677,000 Users they Were Had by the Russians.
 Some Signs Show the problem continues, Washington Post (Jan.
 19, 2019).
 [^80]: Twitter, "Update on Twitter's Review of the 2016 US election" (updated Jan.
 31, 2018).
-Twitter also reported identifying 50,258 automated accounts connected to the Russian government, which tweeted more than a million times in the ten weeks before the election. ...
+Twitter also reported identifying 50,258 automated accounts connected to the Russian government, which tweeted more than a million times in the ten weeks before the election....
 [^81]: Twitter, "Update on Twitter's Review of the 2016 US election" (updated Jan.
 31, 2018).
 [^82]: 8/20/16 Facebook message, ID 100009922908461 (Matt Skiber) to ID
 [^83]: See, e.g., 7/21/16~gmail.com to ; 7/21/16 Email, joshmilton024@gmail.com to-